computing-mq/mlrg/README.md

 [Department of Computing](http://comp.mq.edu.au), [Macquarie University](https://www.mq.edu.au/) (although we only set up this github page in 2018).

-In 2022, we'll be meeting on Mondays by zoom.
+We meet on Mondays by zoom.
 Zoom meeting details will be sent out in MLRG email announcements.
 As always, anyone is welcome to take part.

 In a change from the last few years, our regular time is Mondays 11.00-12.30.
 We'll be sharing the timeslot with the LTG seminar.